Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves: Results for other forms of inter-wire coupling

 \section{Results for other forms of inter-wire coupling}

-In the main text, we discussed the case with the inter-wire coupling characterized by matrix $T=\sigma_z$, which is most relevant to the candidate material Ta$_2$Se$_8$I. In this section, we show that the main results are more general and hold for any form of inter-wire coupling (described by a general $2\times2$ Hermitian matrix).
+In the main text, we discussed the case with the inter-wire coupling characterized by matrix $T=\sigma_z$.
+In this section, we show that the main results are more general and hold for other forms of inter-wire coupling (described by a general $2\times2$ Hermitian matrix).
 Note that a general inter-wire coupling may mix the two orbitals.
 However, for small coupling strength $t_x$, the model in the normal state remains in a metallic phase with band crossing points.
 A general $2\times2$ Hermitian matrix can be written as a linear combination of $\sigma_0$, $\sigma_x$, $\sigma_y$ and $\sigma_z$.
 To address the problem comprehensively, we present the results for the complementary cases with $T=\sigma_0$, $\sigma_x$ and $\sigma_y$, respectively (see Figs.~\ref{figSM1} and \ref{figSM2}).
 Similar to the main text, we choose the experimentally relevant parameters, namely, $t_y=1.5$ eV, $V=0.3$ eV and $\lambda_x=\lambda_y=21$.
-We clearly see that in all the cases, the CDW gap is reduced by increasing inter-wire coupling strength $t_x$ and vanish after a large critical strength $t_x=t_c$.
+Clearly, in all the cases, the CDW gap is reduced by increasing inter-wire coupling strength $t_x$ and vanish after a large critical strength $t_x=t_c$.
 This means that the sizable CDW gap persists up to strong $t_x=t_c$ (i.e., with the magnitude in the same order as the CDW strength $V$).
 The edge bands remain dispersion-free in momentum $k_x$ along the edge as long as they are in the bulk gap.